bgauryy/learning-AI-with-Octocode-example/README.md

 This project demonstrates how to use **Octocode MCP** to research and learn AI development best practices directly from GitHub repositories.
 It starts with research on https://github.com/oracle-devrel/oracle-ai-developer-hub, creating agents (from research context), and then researching for more resources.

+This repo was created by inspiration of a great session by the amazing Richmond Alake.

 ---

 ## 🎥 Video Tutorial